-As a browser created by Microsoft, Microsoft Edge is one of the best web browsers for Windows users.
-While Chrome and Edge were both created on the same open-source Chromium Codebase Project, Microsoft Edge has a better integration of security systems and protections in place that make it stand out against other browsers.
-It is the default browser on Windows 10 and it is very supportive of third-party extensions.
-Pros:
+Microsoft Edge is one of the best web browsers for Windows users.
+While Chrome and Edge were both created on the same open-source Chromium Codebase Project, Microsoft Edge has better integration of security systems that make it stand out against other browsers.
+Edge is the default browser on Windows 11 and is very supportive of third-party extensions.

-- User-Friendly Setup: although this is the default browser on Windows computers, anyone can download and install the browser into their device.
+- User-Friendly Setup: Although Edge is the default browser on Windows computers, anyone can download and install the browser on their device.
 The Edge browser allows you to import your passwords and logins from any other browser and easily access all your favorite sites.
-The only thing to keep in mind is that in order to successfully sync everything, you will need a Microsoft account to transfer everything.
+The only thing to keep in mind is that in order to successfully sync everything, you will need a Microsoft account.

-- Reading List Mode: one of the most popular features on Edge is that it lets you sync all your activity and makes it easier for you to read content online.
-All you have to do is add content that you want to read to your FAVORITES on the toolbar.
+- Reading List Mode: Edge lets you sync all your activity and makes it easier for you to read content online.
+All you have to do is add content that you want to read to your Favorites on the toolbar.
 From there, instead of bookmarking, you can add it directly to your reading list and access it from any device.
-The best part about this feature is that you can read without distractions, as the Reading List Mode will clear all unwanted junk from the page for a smooth reading experience.
+The best part about this feature is that you can read without distractions, as the Reading List Mode will clear all unwanted clutter from the page for a smooth reading experience.

 - Page Markup and Annotations: The Edge browser gives you full access to annotations on the page by simply clicking on the pen and paper icon.
-If you’re someone that enjoys making notes and highlighting or annotating text, this will be a feature you will really enjoy.
-This is handy for students or those that want to share professional content with others easily.
+If you often make notes and highlight or annotate text, this will be a very helpful feature.
+Page mark-up is handy for students or those who want to share professional content with others.

-- Not Supported with Older Hardware: think of Microsoft Edge as the replacement to Internet Explorer.
+- Not Supported with Older Hardware: think of Microsoft Edge replaced Internet Explorer.
 It’s a new browser that was specifically made to target newer software and devices.
-And while it eats up RAM like other popular browsers, you have the option to control how much RAM it serves by using low resources.
+While it eats up RAM like other popular browsers, you have the option to control how much RAM it uses with the Optimize Performance setting.

-- Limited Extension Availability: Google Chrome and Firefox thrive on all the extensions they can offer to users, but you won’t really find that with Edge.
-This is something to consider for people that depend on the various plug-ins and extensions other browsers can offer because they will not translate onto websites opened through Edge.
+- Limited Extension Availability: Google Chrome and Firefox thrive on all the extensions they offer to users, but you won’t find as many extensions with Edge.
+This may be a drawback for people who depend on the various plug-ins and extensions other browsers can add.

-And even if you change the settings, don’t be surprised if your search results come from Bing, even when you start your research in Google.
-The best suggestion is to change the default startup page on your browser to your preferred search engine.
+Even if you change the settings, don’t be surprised if your search results suddenly come from Bing, even when you start your research in Google.
+One workaround is to change the default startup page on your browser to your preferred search engine.
 It’s the best way to be sure you’ll be searching content through the engine of your choice.